Pad\'e Approximation and Partition Function Zeros: Fisher Zeros

 \section{Fisher Zeros}

 The concept of Fisher zeros ~\cite{fisherzeros} constitutes an extension of the Yang–Lee theory to the canonical ensemble.
-Whereas the Yang-Lee zeros originate from the analytic continuation of the fugacity into the complex plane, Fisher’s formulation extends the inverse temperature, $\beta = 1/(k_{\mathrm{B}}T)$, to complex values.
+Fisher’s formulation extends the inverse temperature, $\beta = 1/(k_{\mathrm{B}}T)$, to complex values.
 In this framework, the canonical partition function can be expressed as

 where $z = e^{-\beta \varepsilon}$, $k_{\mathrm{B}}$ is the Boltzmann constant, and $g(E)$ denotes the density of states.
-The energy spectrum is discretized as $E_n = \varepsilon_0 + n\varepsilon$, with $\varepsilon_0$ the ground state energy, $\varepsilon$ the energy bin, and $g_n = g(E_n)$ the corresponding density of states value~\cite{rochabkt}.
-This polynomial has complex conjugate roots and, since $g(E) \geq 0$, any real root must be negative.
-A real positive root appear only in the thermodynamic limit, as the dominant zero approaches the positive real axis, signaling the point at which the free energy develops a non-analyticity and a phase transition occurs.
+The energy spectrum is discretized as $E_k = \varepsilon_0 + k\varepsilon$, with $\varepsilon_0$ the ground state energy, $\varepsilon$ the energy bin, and $g_k = g(E_k)$ the corresponding density of states value~\cite{rochabkt}.
+This polynomial has complex conjugate roots, and since $g(E) \geq 0$, any real root must be negative.
+A real positive root appears only in the thermodynamic limit, as the dominant zero approaches the positive real axis, signaling the point where the free energy develops a non-analyticity and a phase transition occurs.

-For finite systems, the partition function remains analytic, and the dominant zero does not lie on the real axis but rather in its close vicinity.
-Its real part, however, provides an estimate of the pseudo-critical temperature $T_{\mathrm{c}}(L)$ for a finite lattice of size $L$.
-Through standard finite-size scaling analysis, one can then extrapolate $T_{\mathrm{c}}(L)$ to the thermodynamic limit obtaining the an estimative for the critical temperature $T_{\mathrm{c}}$.